laravel/nova-docs/4.0/resources/relationships.md

 HasOne::make('Address'),
 ```

-Like other types of fields, relationship fields will automatically "snake case" the displayable name of the field to determine the underlying relationship method / attribute.
+Like other types of fields, relationship fields will automatically "camel case" the displayable name of the field to determine the underlying relationship method / attribute.
 However, you may explicitly specify the name of the relationship method by passing it as the second argument to the field's `make` method:

 ```php
 HasOne::make('Dirección', 'address'),